What the Inflation Reduction Act does and doesn't do about rising prices

 The massive climate, health care and tax bill making its way toward President Biden's desk is called the Inflation Reduction Act.
 But how much does it actually do to slow consumer prices that are climbing at their fastest pace in about 40 years?

-After months of negotiations, a 755-page version of the bill passed the Senate on Sunday and will soon be up for vote in the House, where it is expected to pass.
+After months of negotiations, a 730-page version of the bill passed the House on Friday and President Biden said he plans to sign it into law next week.

-The White House says the roughly $700 billion package will address inflation in two key ways: by lowering energy and health care costs for families and by helping to bring down the deficit.
+The White House says the package will address inflation in two key ways: by lowering energy and health care costs for families and by helping to bring down the deficit.

 "And that's why even Democrats and Republicans, former Treasury secretaries, economists across the board have said that this bill will make a positive impact on inflation while also tackling some of the biggest and long-standing issues facing our country, like prescription drugs and like tackling climate change," said Brian Deese, director of the National Economic Council, in an interview this week with NPR's Morning Edition.

 While experts generally agree that the legislation will modestly help slow the growth of prices, it may not do so in the ways you think, or as quickly.
-As the legislation nears final passage, here are some answers about what it means for inflation.
+Here are some answers about what the legislation means for inflation.

 How will this bill bring down inflation?